Mikex95/Mikex95/README.md

 <hr>

-- SuperCode Pokemon Team Project (React.js) 🦄
+- SuperCode Team Project: Pokemon App (React.js) 🦄
 <a href="https://iridescent-maamoul-d8c323.netlify.app"> <br> Website</a>
 <a href="https://github.com/Mikex95/pokemon-app"><br> See the Code </a>

 <hr>

-- Supercode Beer App Team Project (Api Test with React.js) 🍺
+- Supercode Team Project: Beer App (API-Fetch test with React.js) 🍺
 <a href="https://beer-api-supercode.netlify.app"> <br> Website</a>
 <a href="https://github.com/Mikex95/project-beer-api"><br> See the Code </a>